 - Brighten up winter nights with light installations around Southbank Centre and Canary Wharf.

 - Relax in the sunshine while listening to talented artists at a free London music festival.

 - Cool off under the fountains by The Scoop and keep an eye out for screenings and events as part of its winter and summer festivals.

 - Watch the Wimbledon Lawn Tennis Championships on one of the free big screens around the city.

 - Hear some free speech as London's most vocal orators share their opinions at Speaker's Corner in Hyde Park.

-Check out our budget guide for more cheap things to do in London and discover more free things to do in the capital.
-Find more "free things to do near me" on the Visit London app, which is packed full of things to do on the go.
+Check out this budget guide for cheap things to do in London and more free things to do around the capital.
+Find "free things to do near me" on the Visit London app, which is packed full of things to do on the go.